-If we elect to automatically convert some or all of the preferred stock prior to dividends that would have accrued and become payable on the preferred stock from , 2008, we will make an additional payment on the preferred stock equal to the aggregate amount of dividends that would have accrued and become payable on the preferred stock from , 2005 through and including , 2008, less any dividends already paid on the preferred stock.
+If we elect to automatically convert some or all of the preferred stock prior to , 2007, we will make an additional payment on the preferred stock equal to the aggregate amount of dividends that would have been payable on the preferred stock from the last day on which dividends were paid on the preferred stock (or , 2004, if no dividends have been paid) through and including , 2007, less any dividends already paid on the preferred stock.
 This additional payment is payable by us, in cash or, at our option, in shares of our Class B common stock or a combination of cash and shares of our Class B common stock, with the Class B common stock valued at 97.5% of the average closing price for the five trading days immediately preceding the second trading day prior to the date of automatic conversion.
 We will specify, in the notice of automatic conversion, whether we will make the dividend make-whole payment in cash, shares of our Class B common stock or a combination of cash and shares of our Class B common stock.
 We will not issue fractional shares for any additional payment upon conversion but will instead make a cash adjustment for any fractional share payment.